-The Small Area Labour Markets (SALM) data has been compiled by Australian Government Department of Jobs and Small Business.
+The Small Area Labour Markets (SALM) data has been compiled by Australian Government Department of Jobs and Small Business (DJSB).
 SALM data incorporates three primary datasets:

 The estimates presented have been smoothed by Department of Jobs and Small Business using a four-quarter average to minimise the variability inherent in the estimates at the Statistical Local Area level, Statistical Area 2 level and Local Government Area level.